 A Roth conversion provides you with tax diversification in your retirement years.
-In addition, Roth IRAs do not have RMDs for the original owner, whereas Traditional IRAs are subject to RMDs in the year you reach age 72 (or age 70½, if you did reach age 70½ on or before 12/31/19).
+In addition, Roth IRAs do not have required minimum distributions (RMDs) for the original owner, whereas Traditional IRAs are subject to RMDs in the year you reach age 72.
 These positives need to be weighed against the tax you pay on the amount converted.

 Deciding whether a Roth conversion makes sense in your situation depends on several factors, including:

 Your current and future tax rates,